-- Actively inform and manage privacy concerns: you can only communicate directly with patients regarding their health information over social media channels if you’ve received their express permission to do so and you have made them aware of the risks associated with such communication through disclaimers on your website and in your practice brochures.
+- Actively inform and manage privacy concerns: you can only communicate directly with patients regarding their health information over social media channels if you’ve received their express permission to do so.
+You have made them aware of the risks associated with such communication through disclaimers on your website and in your practice brochures.

 - Secure your network: as online connections increase, you and your IT personnel or internet service provider need to set up stringent security, access, and information sharing routes.
 It is critical to minimize your exposure to a HIPAA violation via a 3rd party vendor.
 Business arrangements with any 3rd party vendor are imperative to protect yourself in the case of any infractions.
 Without a signed business associate agreement, you’ll be at the top of the list for potential litigation; by having an agreement, the 3rd party vendor is on the hook.

-- Hire a professional: If you lack the time or the resources to effectively take charge of online HIPAA-compliance, consider training your staff or entrust the job to a professional who has a proven digital medical marketing record of success.
+- Hire a professional: If you lack the time or the resources to take charge of online HIPAA compliance effectively, consider training your staff or entrust the job to a professional who has a proven digital medical marketing record of success.